andrewpmilne/project-five-golf-data-analytics/README.md

 - Root Mean Squared Error (RMSE) used as a secondary measure to assess the consistency of predictions and identify large outliers.

 **The ML model is considered a failure if:**
-- The MAE exceeds 5 positions on test data, indicating poor predictive accuracy.
+- The MAE exceeds 8 positions in a 70 player tournament on test data, indicating poor predictive accuracy.

 **Model output:**
 The model output will include each player’s predicted finishing position.